-Performance for the MIP in 2013 was measured in terms of operating income, working capital efficiency and safety performance.
-These metrics were chosen because the Committee concluded that using operating income and working capital as measures aligns the interests of the executives with those of its shareholders and because safety is an overriding value of our company.
-The weightings for the three metrics in 2013 were as follows:
+As was the case in 2013, performance for the 2014 MIP was measured in terms of operating income, working capital efficiency and safety performance.
+These metrics were chosen because the Committee concluded that using operating income and working capital as measures aligns the interests of the executives with those of stockholders and because safety is an overriding value of our company.
+The weightings for the three metrics in 2014 were as follows: